okposomike/Pharmacy-Sales-Analysis-SQL-PowerBI/Pharmacy-Sales-Analysis-SQL-PowerBI/README.md

 ---

-# 📊 Pharmacy Sales Analysis Dashboard
+# 📊 Pharmacy Sales Performance Dashboard

 This project analyzes sales data from a pharmacy business using **MySQL** and **Power BI**.
 It includes data cleaning, SQL exploration, and an interactive dashboard with insights on customers, stores, and product performance.